Ngozi Okonjo-Iweala: Later career

 In early 2021, Okonjo-Iweala was appointed co-chair, alongside Tharman Shanmugaratnam and Lawrence Summers, of the G20 High Level Independent Panel (HLIP) on financing the global commons for pandemic preparedness and response and was one of the founders of the COVAX Facility, designed to get affordable vaccines to Low and Middle-Income Countries.
 In July 2021, she joined the Multilateral Leaders Task Force on COVID-19 Vaccines, Therapeutics, and Diagnostics for Developing Countries, co-chaired by Tedros Adhanom and David Malpass.
 In January 2022, Okonjo-Iweala joined The Group of thirty (G30), an independent body of distinguished policymakers from around the world.

 In November 2024, she was reappointed to serve her second term as the director-general of the World Trade Organization (WTO).

 Personal life

 She is married to Ikemba Iweala, a neurosurgeon from Umuahia, Abia State, Nigeria.
 They have four children, including author Uzodinma Iweala.

-During her campaign to become the next director-general of the WTO (World Trade Organization), it was revealed that Okonjo-Iweala became a US citizen in 2019 after spending several decades working and studying there.
-Given the ongoing trade tensions between China and the US, analysts commented that the disclosure would be a contributing factor in shaping China’s attitude towards her.